 If anyone tells you study abroad is solely about your experience in the classroom, they could not be more wrong.
 That’s why at Umbra, we care a lot about your time outside of class as well.
 For study abroad to truly transform you, you must integrate your academic achievements with your cultural discoveries and personal development.

 And that’s not all.
 The Institute offers many ongoing opportunities for volunteer work, service learning, and community-based experiences in Perugia.
 These projects give you hands-on experience and extraordinary exposure to the culture, language, and people of Italy.
-Umbra courses are experiential and rely on out-of-the-classroom learning experiences in the form of field trips, excursions, workshops, practicums, internships, and service-learning and community-based activities and assignments.
-Additional immersion opportunities are offered in education, journalism, environmental care, museum guiding, fair trade organizations, working with the disabled, and many other fields sure to inspire and fulfill you.
+Umbra courses are experiential and rely on out-of-the-classroom learning in the form of field trips, excursions, workshops, practicums, internships, and service-learning and community-based activities and assignments.
+Additional immersion opportunities are offered in education, journalism, environmental care, museum studies, working with the disabled, and many other fields sure to inspire and fulfill you.